 A message that has been soft deleted can be recovered only by opening it, copying it to a new message, and then saving the new message.
-For details about opening, copying, and saving a Message object, see [MS-OXCMSG].
+For details about opening and saving a Message object, see [MS-OXCMSG].
+For details about copying a Message object from one folder to another, see section 3.1.4.7.